-The Standard Volume Medium node is a volume medium node with comprehensive controls for adjusting volume, scatter, transparency, emission, and temperature parameters based on imported VBD grid or Cinema 4D Pyro data.
+The Standard Volume Medium node is a volume medium node with comprehensive controls for adjusting volume, scatter, transparency, emission, and temperature parameters based on imported VBD grid, Cinema 4D Pyro data or mesh objects with the Octane Object tag set to Particle Rendering > Mesh to Volume.

-Standard Volume with Portal 50 object from The Pixel Lab
+Standard Volume VDB of the Portal 50 object from The Pixel Lab

 Standard Volume Medium Parameters